 This is 1/2 inch wide tape that is used to finish hems of skirts, pants, dresses, jackets etc, as well as to strengthen the edges.
 The hem tape has adhesive on one side.You can lookout for hemming web tape with backing paper and this can be ironed into the hem.

 Piping is a fabric tape made of fabric-covered cord which is inserted between seams.
+Here one or two cords are covered with a long fabric piece.
 It is used on necklines, hems, armhole edges and to decorate upholstery.
 Learn how to sew piping here.

 This is a tape added along the seams of garments, accessories, upholstery etc. for sealing the seam.
 It provides waterproofing for these items which are meant for outdoors, because even if you are using water resistant fabric, there will be needle holes on the seams which will seep in the water.
 A seam tape will stop this.
 To make a waterproof garment really waterproof you need seam tape.